-The architectural design of the Tower of Winds has inspired many other structures in the world.
-In fact, it has influenced the design of the 18th century Radcliffe Observatory in Oxford, UK, the 15th century Torre del Marzocco in Livorno, Italy, the Temple of the Winds in Mount Stewart, Northern Ireland and also a similar tower in Sevastopol, Ukraine built in 1849.
+The Tower of the Winds’ architectural design has influenced many other structures worldwide, including the 18th-century Radcliffe Observatory in Oxford, UK, the 15th-century Torre del Marzocco in Livorno, Italy, the Temple of the Winds in Mount Stewart, Northern Ireland, and a similar tower in Sevastopol, Ukraine, built in 1849.

 Sorry, no records were found.
 Please adjust your search criteria and try again.